danielminami/accessible_memory_game_shopify/README.md

 Thanks for taking time to read this.
 Some important consideration about this project:

-1. I tried to show case my skills and passion for Android by going beyond the original scope.
+1. I tried to show case my skills and passion for Android by going above and beyond the original scope.
 2. I added a special flavour to this project by making it **Accessible**.
 3. I also included some other cool stuff such as automated tests and build, log Interceptor, and a Settings Screen.
 4. I tried to follow as much as I could the [Shopify POS](https://engineering.shopify.com/blogs/engineering/building-shopify-pos-android-using-mvvm) Architecture.
 The only thing I purposefully didn't add was the `Contracts` between the `View` and the `ViewModel`.
-Although I am familiar with this Design Pattern, as I have worked with MVP, I decided to consistently keep the `View` observing the `LiveData`.
+Although I am familiar with this Design Pattern, as I have worked with MVP, I decided to use the `ViewModelProvider` make the `View` `observe` the `LiveData`.

 ## Build Status